jina-ai/jina/README.md

 </p>

-Want to build a search system backed by deep learning?
-You've come to the right place!

-Jina is the easiest way to build neural search in the cloud.
-It provides an one-stop solution for multi-/cross-modality search.
-Jina has **long-term support** from a full-time, [venture-backed team](https://jina.ai).
+Jina is an open-source deep-learning powered search framework, empowering developers to create **cross-modal or multi-modal search systems for text, images, video, and audio**.
+Jina is a cloud-native project, and provides long-term support from a [full-time, venture-backed team](http://www.jina.ai).

 ⏱️ **Time Saver** - Bootstrapping an AI-powered search system with Jina takes just minutes, and saves engineers months of time!